laurencelundblade/QCBOR/README.md

 the interface simpler and saving some code
 * QCBOREncode_AddRawSimple_2 is removed (the macros that referenced still exist and work the same)

+## Credits
+* Ganesh Kanike for porting to QSEE
+* Mark Bapst for sponsorship and release as open source by Qualcomm
+* Sachin Sharma for release through CAF
+* Tamas Ban for porting to TF-M and 32-bit ARM

+## Copyright and License

+QCBOR is available under what is essentially the 3-Clause BSD License.

+Files created inside Qualcomm and open-sourced through CAF (The Code Aurora Forum) have a slightly modified 3-Clause BSD License.
+The modification additional disclaims NON-INFRINGEMENT.

+Files created after release to CAF use the standard 3-Clause BSD License with no modification.
+These files have the SPDX license identifier, "SPDX-License-Identifier: BSD-3-Clause" in them.

+### BSD-3-Clause license

+* Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+* Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.

+* Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

+THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+### Copyright for this README

+Copyright (c) 2018-2019, Laurence Lundblade.
+All rights reserved.